Skip to content

 Connecting Sources

-This page explains how you connect Mention to the places your organization already keeps knowledge — either through a provider integration or a web crawl — so documents become available to activate and learn from.
+This page explains how you connect Mention to the places your organization already keeps knowledge through a provider integration, so documents become available to activate and learn from.

 What “sources” means

 A source is a connection to a system where your content lives.
-Mention can connect to tools such as Notion, Confluence, Google Drive, Dropbox, Box, GitHub, Slack, Intercom, Microsoft 365, and Microsoft Teams; it can crawl public web pages you define; and you can add individual links or YouTube videos.
+Mention can connect to tools such as Notion, Confluence, Google Drive, Dropbox, Box, GitHub, Slack, Intercom, Microsoft 365, and Microsoft Teams; and you can add individual links or YouTube videos, or upload your own files.
 After a source is connected and synced, assets (individual documents or items) appear for you to turn on or off.
 See the Integrations overview for the full list.

 For how sources relate to documents in Mention, see Sources and assets.